jonmosco/kube-ps1/README.md

 If using this with OpenShift, the oc tool needs installed.
 It can be obtained from here:

 [OC Client Tools](https://www.openshift.org/download.html)

+## Helper utilities

+There are several great tools that make using kubectl very enjoyable.

+[kubectx and kubenx](https://github.com/ahmetb/kubectx) are great utilities for fast switching between clusters and namespaces.

 ## Prompt Structure